pinax-network/token-api/README.md

 3. Make your changes
 4. Add tests for new functionality
 5. Run the test suite
-6. Add a changeset: `bun run changeset` (required for all PRs)
+6. Add a changeset: `bun changeset`
+7. Lint `bun lint` and fix if needed `bun fix`
-7. Submit a pull request
+8. Submit a pull request

-See [Release Process](docs/RELEASING.md) for details on changesets and versioning.
+See [Release Process](docs/RELEASING.md) for details on changesets, versioning and release process.

 ## License